kuzudb/kuzudb.github.io/docs/blog/meet-kuzu.md

 Kùzu's core architecture is informed by 6 years of research we conducted at University of Waterloo on an earlier prototype GDBMS called [GraphflowDB](http://graphflow.io/).
-Unlike GraphflowDB, which was intented to be a prototype for our research, Kùzu aims to be a user-facing feature-rich system.
+Unlike GraphflowDB, which was intented to be a prototype for our research, Kùzu aims to be a user-facing and feature-rich system.
 Some of the primary features of Kùzu's  architecture are:
    - Flexible Property Graph Data Model and Cypher query language
    - Embeddable, serverless integration into applications
    - Columnar disk-based storage